Kunzea amathicola: Description

 Kunzea amathicola is a densely-branched large shrub or tree which grows to a height of up to 15 m but is commonly a dense, rounded shrub 2 m high and 3 m wide with interwoven branches.
 The branches are densely covered with silky hairs and the leaves are of two forms, juvenile and mature.
 Adult leaves are oblong, lance-shaped to egg-shaped, 6-12 mm long and 2-4 mm wide while the juvenile leaves are egg-shaped, 2.5-5 mm long and 1-2.5 mm wide.
 The flowers are arranged in groups of between five and twenty flowers and the individual flowers are 7-12.5 mm in diameter.
 The floral cup is 2-4 mm long and 3-6 mm in diameter.
 The sepal lobes are 0.5-1.5 mm long and 0.5-2 mm wide.
 The petals are white, more or less round to egg-shaped, about 2-4 mm long and wide and there are between 38 and 90 white stamens.
 Flowers are present in most months and the fruit are hemispherical capsules which are 2-5 mm long and 3.5-6 mm wide.

 Taxonomy and naming

 Kunzea amathicola was first formally described in 2014 by Peter James de Lange and Hellmut Toelken and the description was published in PhytoKeys.
 The specific epithet (amathicola) is derived from the Ancient Greek amathos meaning "sand" and the Latin -cola meaning "dweller" referring to the usual habitat of this species.

 Distribution and habitat

-This kunzea usually grows on sand dunes or in sandy soils in coastal and near-coastal areas on both the North and South Islands as well as the Little Barrier Island.
+This Kunzea species usually grows on sand dunes or in sandy soils in coastal and near-coastal areas on both the North and South Islands as well as the Little Barrier Island.
 In the North Island it is most common on the west coast between Wellington and Te Paki and in the South Island from Farewell Spit to West Whanganui Inlet.